Comprehensive guides

 • The procedures are complex and costly (several hundred euros in veterinary and administrative fees)

-For all the details Consult our comprehensive guide: Bringing or adopting a pet to Mauritius: a complete guide
+For all the details : Consult our dedicated comprehensive guide: Bringing or adopting a pet to Mauritius: a complete guide

 Plant and food products